What Is Apple Pay (and How to Use It On Your iPhone)

 2. Add your card: Once you’re in the Wallet app, you can securely add one or more of your credit or debit cards while still receiving all of your card’s built-in rewards and benefits, like cashback percentages or travel miles.
 You can add several cards and select one as your default payment option through Apple Pay.
 If you want to change your default card, you can do so at any time.

 3. Set up Apple Cash: Open Wallet & Apple Pay in your iPhone settings and turn on Apple Cash, then tap “Apple Cash” under “Payment Cards.”
-Once you have this set up, you can send and receive money through the Messenger app.
+Once you have this set up, you can send and receive money through the Messages app.

 4. Use security measures: Enable all of your device’s built-in security features, including biometric logins like Face ID and Touch ID, as well as passcodes and Find My iPhone.